 - In Medias Res: The game opens with a conversation between Mandy and Brian about something that has been called off, and the player has no idea what they are talking about at first.

-- In Surmountable Waist High Fence: Averted in the Rogue Mode if you play as Sonya, as she will leap over obstacles like overturned chairs, pedestals and even larger ones like small pillars and metal doors that appear to be person's height from the top, all due to her cat physique.
+- Insurmountable Waist-High Fence: Averted in the Rogue Mode if you play as Sonya, as she will leap over obstacles like overturned chairs, pedestals and even larger ones like small pillars and metal doors that appear to be person's height from the top, all due to her cat physique.
+Weirdly, her fellow cats are unable to do the same.

 - Interchangeable Antimatter Keys: Averted.
 All the keys here unlock specific types of doors, and they don't disappear after being used.
 It's likely that you'll eventually need to drop some because of the limited inventory space, and the game helpfully informs you when a certain key is no longer needed for anything.